 Who is in The Boys cast?
 The world is obsessed with comic book movies nowadays, ever since the inception of the MCU changed the face of the cinematic landscape forever.
 But, while MCU films deliver nice, inoffensive family fun, streaming service Prime Video had other ideas with The Boys.
 The show is ultra-violent, packed full of profanities, and is most certainly not child-friendly.

-Ever since the sci-fi series premiered on Prime Video back in 2019, the show has gained a huge following for its distinctly different take on heroes and villains, becoming one of the most popular products that the streaming platform has to offer.
-A big part of the appeal of the TV series is the range of fantastic characters that are brought to life by The Boys cast.
+Ever since The Boys premiered on Prime Video back in 2019, the show has marked itself as one of the best TV series out right now, gaining a huge following for its distinctly different take on heroes and villains.
+It has become one of the most popular products that Amazon Prime‘s streaming service has to offer.
+And a big part of the appeal of The Boys is the range of fantastic characters that are brought to life by the cast.

-There are some familiar faces among The Boys cast and some relatively new kids on the block, so if you’re wondering where you’ve seen the actors before or want to know where you can see them next, we’ve got you covered right here with our breakdown of the major players.
+There are some familiar faces among The Boys cast and some relatively new kids on the block ahead of The Boys season 4 release date.
+So, if you’re wondering where you’ve seen the actors before or want to know more about the stars, we’ve got you covered right here with our breakdown of the major players.